-Private equity sponsored buy-out transactions (other than add-on transactions by existing portfolio platforms) typically involve a special purpose buyer entity formed and funded by the private equity fund shortly before the acquisition.
-Coinvestor, employee and seller-reinvested equity financing is typically invested in this buyer entity rather than directly in the target.
+Private equity-sponsored buy-out transactions for platform investments typically involve a special purpose buyer entity formed and funded by the private equity fund shortly before the acquisition.
+Co-investor, employee and seller-reinvested equity financing is usually invested in this buyer entity rather than directly in the target.

 Frequently, unaffiliated co-investors invest in the buyer indirectly through additional upstream special purpose entities controlled by the private equity fund.
-This structure is intended to limit the private equity fund's contractual exposure in the acquisition, both under the primary acquisition agreements (where upstream fund-level guarantees are typically non-existent or limited to narrow, specific areas, such as reverse termination fees) and the debt-financing arrangements (where lenders typically require guarantees from the buyer entity but not the fund).
-The structure enhances flexibility in exit options where co-investor or employee investments exist, allowing the private equity fund to control seller conduct directly without having to enforce contractual remedies under drag-along agreements.
+This structure is intended to limit the private equity fund's contractual exposure in the acquisition, both under the primary acquisition agreements (where upstream fund-level guarantees are generally non-existent or limited to narrow, specific areas, such as reverse termination fees) and the debt-financing arrangements (where lenders customarily require guarantees from the buyer entity but not the fund).

+The structure enhances flexibility in exit options where coinvestor or employee investments exist, allowing the private equity fund to control seller conduct directly without having to enforce contractual remedies under drag-along agreements.
 Minority investments by private equity funds typically employ a similar special purpose entity.